 A discussion containing the "Summary of the Offer" shall be set out in the relevant Offer Supplement.
-However, any such summary should be read as an introduction to, and is qualified in its entirety by reference to, the more detailed information appearing elsewhere in this Prospectus and such Offer Supplement, including, but not limited to, the discussion on the "Description of the Offer Bonds" and "Plan of Distribution".
+However, any such summary should be read as an introduction to, and is qualified in its entirety by reference to, the more detailed information appearing elsewhere in this Prospectus and such Offer Supplement, including, but not limited to, the discussion on the "Description of the Offer Bonds" and "Plan of Distribution", and agreements executed in connection with a particular offer of Bonds as a whole.
 Such overview may not contain all of the information that prospective investors should consider before deciding to invest in the Bonds.
 Accordingly, any decision by a prospective investor to invest in the Bonds should be based on a consideration of this Prospectus, such Offer Supplement and agreements executed in connection with a particular offer of Bonds as a whole.
-Should there be any inconsistency between the summary below and the final documentation, the final documentation shall prevail.